atlascosan/youtube-channel-analysis/README.md

 4. **Putting Data into a DataFrame**
    - Converted the JSON data into a pandas DataFrame.
-   - Exported it to Excel to combine with FL Studio project times.
+   - Exported it to Excel to combine with FL Studio project times for better implementation.

 5. **Combining FL Studio Data with Video Info**
    - Imported my time logs from FL Studio into Excel.